 Lemongrass chicken rice bowls are one of my favorite meals lately.
 So easy to make and to customize.
-The star of this dish is the incredibly juicy, flavor-packed Vietnamese lemongrass chicken, which you can prepare in a pinch!
+The star of this dish is the incredibly juicy, flavor-packed Vietnamese lemongrass chicken!

 Grilled Vietnamese lemongrass chicken, packed with so much flavor and perfect for busy weekday meals!